solliancenet/CosmosDB-v3-labs/dotnet/labs/08-change_feed_with_azure_functions.md

 ## Use Azure Cosmos DB Change Feed to Write Data to EventHub using Azure Functions

 _In the final example of a Change Feed use case in this lab, you'll write a simple Azure Function to write out change data to an Azure Event Hub.
-You'll use a stream procesor to create real-time data outputs that you can consume in Power BI to build an ecommerce dashboard._
+You'll use a stream Processor to create real-time data outputs that you can consume in Power BI to build an e-commerce dashboard._

 ### Create a Power BI Account